, but this code // executes before the first paint, when

 Student Experience

-• program pairs students in the humanities with professors to conduct scholarly research during the summer.
+• The McGregor Summer Research Fellowship program pairs students in the humanities with professors to conduct scholarly research during the summer.

 • program accepts twelve juniors each year to explore Christian ministry through study, a summer-long internship and community service.